Michele Fiore: January 6 United States Capitol attack reaction

-Incidents and concerns
+Incidents and multiple felony fraud convictions

 Charity fraud case

 On July 12, 2024, a federal grand jury indicted Fiore on charges of defrauding donors to a charity to memorialize police officers who lost their lives in the line of duty.
 She is accused of soliciting tens of thousands of dollars for a statue honoring a fallen officer and instead using the money for personal expenses, including plastic surgery, rent, and her daughter's wedding.
 Fiore gave a statement to the media after the hearing in Las Vegas's federal courthouse.
 She was released on her own recognizance to await a trial scheduled to begin on September 24.
 She was also ordered to not have contact with any non-family-member witnesses outside the presence of legal counsel.

 In October 2024, Fiore was convicted on six counts of wire fraud and one count of conspiracy to commit wire fraud.
 The jury returned the verdict almost immediately after it went into deliberation.

 A sentencing hearing was scheduled for May 14, 2025, but President Donald Trump pardoned Fiore on April 24.

-"Today, I stand before you — not just as a free woman, but as a vindicated soul whose prayers were heard, whose faith held firm, and whose truth could not be buried by injustice.

-I am deeply and eternally grateful to President Donald J. Trump for granting me a full and unconditional pardon.
-This act of mercy is not just a correction of a legal record — it is the restoration of a life, a reputation, and a mission long targeted for destruction.
+Shortly after receiving the presidential pardon, Fiore filed a notice stating that she is appealing the decision to keep her suspended from her role as a Pahrump justice of the peace.
+In April 2026, the Nevada Supreme Court dismissed her appeals and upheld the state panel's decision of unpaid suspension.